kurtandreassen/ai-case-study/readme.md

 [* What are the other major companies in this field?]: #

 For overall solutions, Intpp's competitors include SAP, Clio, Lexis Nexis, Thompson Reuters and Elite with most offering some degree of AI incorporated into their solutions.
+(Seeking Alpha, 2024)

 <h2>Intapp's Peformance</h2>